-Consider the word flights, which has different meanings in different domains.
-It could refer to a flight of stairs or be part of a fixed phrase like flight from stocks.
-It could refer to a quantity of beer or champagne or it could be a nominalization of flee.
-A fully populated language understanding system would have all of those readings and more.
-In the context of this example it refers to an airline flight, but C3 must establish that fact before it can instantiate the air-travel habitat and activate its affordances.
+Simple ambiguity Consider the word flights, which has different meanings in different domains.
+It could refer to a flight of stairs or be part of a fixed phrase like flight from stocks; it could refer to a quantity of beer or champagne.
+It could be a nominalization of flee.
+A fully populated language understanding system would have all of those reading and more.
+In the context of this example it of course refers to an airline flight, but we have to establish that fact before we can instantiate the air-travel habitat and activate its affordances.